Meet the Associate Professor for Sustainable Business LeadershipSustainable Business Leadership

 A: For me, it really depends on the student.
 In a couple of my interactions with students so far, there’s the mid-career student that’s perhaps looking at opportunities for career switching or moving their career in different directions.
 And for me, I really hope the course propels them to move into that next stage of their career.

 Secondly, there’s those just getting started in their careers or maybe working within an organisation and for them, I hope it upskills them for promotion or movement latterly within their organisation.
-And as I mentioned before, I think through the applied project and the various types of assessments that the students will undertake, it allows them to really tailor the programme to the direction that they want to go, and the direction of travel with their careers.
+And as I mentioned before, I think through the applied project and the various types of assessments that the students will undertake, it allows them to really tailor the programme to the direction of travel with their careers.

 Q: Why did you choose to join the University of Leeds?